cjnosal/manifer/README.md

   `manifer import -r -p ./ops-dir -o ./new-lib.yml`
 or
 1b) generate a library from your yaml file
-  `manifer generate -t ./template.yml -o ./new-lib.yml -d ./opsdir`
+  `manifer generate -t ./template.yml -y opsfile -o ./new-lib.yml -d ./opsdir`
 2) view the generated scenarios
   `manifer list -l new-lib.yml`
 3) add scenarios for your common use cases, which can define variables or invoke other scenarios